Godmartinz/Node-LTI-1.3-library/README.md

 >   'client_secret': <your RSA Private Key/Secret, like was generated under Testing above>
 > }
 > ```
 > If successful, the example will display the token authorizing the Platform to have access to the Tool's API.
-This token is secured as a JWT.
-In this example, the Platform will be able to verify the JWT on their side with the public key.
+This token is secured as a JWT, so the Platform will be able to verify the JWT on their side with the public key.
 >
 > If you want to view the JSON object that is being passed through the JWT, copy the token and paste it into the 'JWT String box' on https://www.jsonwebtoken.io/.
 This will enable you to view the JSON object on the Payload.